AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/nix/Nix.md

 Nix is

 - An operating system [NixOS](https://nixos.org/)
-- A functional programming language called Nix
+- A functional programming language called Nix.
+Because it is functional, there are no side-effects
 - A package manager

+Through nix, we can generated declarative

 ## Nix flavours